krstoff/krstoff.github.io/_posts/2024-12-16-part-00-preliminaries.md

 ## Terraform

-We’ll embrace Infrastructure-As-Code fully for two reasons.
-The first is that this is just good practice.
-The second is that to have full trust in the configuration of our infrastructure we need to be able to fearlessly destroy and recreate it, over and over again.
-We can try things out quickly by using the AWS console, ssh-ing into our instances, scp-ing updated software, etc., but we may end up missing something when we commit this configuration to code.
+We’ll follow good practice and embrace Infrastructure-As-Code fully.
+To have full trust in the configuration of our infrastructure we need to be able to fearlessly destroy and recreate it, over and over again.
+We could try things out quickly by using the AWS console, ssh-ing into our instances, scp-ing updated software, etc., but we may end up missing something when we commit this configuration to code.
 We can save ourselves the headache by making sure our set-up is reproducible, immediately, each and every time.

 - Download terraform
 - Configure it to use the credentials associated with your AWS account